postcss/postcss/docs/api.md

 ### `node.replaceWith(...otherNodes)`

-Inserts nodes before the current node, and removes the current node.
+Inserts node(s) before the current node and removes the current node.

 ```js
 if ( atrule.name == 'mixin' ) {